tiprankstipranks

 We might not be successful at acquiring, investing in or integrating businesses, entering into joint ventures or divesting businesses.

-We have a history of making acquisitions and we expect to opportunistically seek to make acquisitions in the future.
-We are subject to numerous risks as a result of our acquisition strategy, including, but not limited to, the following: - We may invest time and capital pursuing acquisitions that do not materialize;- We may incur costs and expenses associated with any unidentified or potential liabilities of the acquired companies;- We may not achieve anticipated revenue and cost benefits from the acquisitions;- We may encounter unforeseen difficulties in integrating the acquired operations into our existing operations; and - Our past or future acquisitions might not ultimately improve our competitive position and business.
+We have a history of making acquisitions, entering new markets, and pursuing joint ventures and we expect to opportunistically seek to make acquisitions, invest in strategic growth initiatives including possible entry into new markets, or enter into joint ventures in the future.
+We are subject to numerous risks as a result of our growth strategy, including, but not limited to, the following: - We may invest time and capital pursuing acquisitions, joint ventures, or new products that do not materialize;- We may incur costs and expenses associated with any unidentified or potential liabilities of the acquired companies;- We may not achieve anticipated revenue and cost benefits from the acquisitions, joint ventures, or new product development;- We may encounter unforeseen difficulties in integrating acquired operations, joint ventures, or new businesses into our existing operations; and - Our past or future acquisitions, joint ventures, or new businesses might not ultimately improve our competitive position and business.
 We also periodically evaluate, and have engaged in, the disposition of assets and businesses.
 Divestitures could involve difficulties in the separation of operations, services, products and personnel, the diversion of management's attention, the disruption of our business and the potential loss of key employees.
 After reaching an agreement with a buyer for the disposition of a business, the transaction may be subject to the satisfaction of pre-closing conditions, including obtaining necessary regulatory and government approvals, which, if not satisfied or obtained, may prevent us from completing the transaction.
 Divestitures may also involve continued financial involvement in or liability with respect to the divested assets and businesses, such as indemnities or other financial obligations, in which the performance of the divested assets or businesses could impact our results of operations.
 Any divestiture we undertake could adversely affect our results of operations.

 Corporate Activity and Growth - Risk 2

-Our acquisition of Heimbach involves inherent risks, and presents financial, managerial and operational challenges that may adversely affect our operating results and financial condition.
+Our growth strategy includes evaluating selected acquisitions, which entails certain risks to our business, and presents financial, managerial and operational challenges that may adversely affect our operating results and financial condition.

 Corporate Activity and Growth - Risk 3